DA LAT & MUI NE

 DA LAT

-We have a longer drive today than usual so we are on the road from 9am.
-Don’t really have time to stay in both places so just driving through Da Lat and staying in Mui Ne.
-Had 2 options, keep to the amazing coastal route or head over the mountains.
-Think a change in scenery was the way to go and looking forward to some windy roads.
+Night rider & a broken bike.
+We have a longer drive today than usual, so we are on the road from 9 am.
+We don’t have time to stay in both places, so we will drive through Da Lat and stay in Mui Ne.
+We had two options: keep to the amazing coastal route or head over the mountains.
+We thought a change in scenery was the way to go and look forward to some windy roads.

 HIS BIKE FELL APART

-My bike didn’t like it to say the least and there were times I thought it wasn’t going to make it.
-Phil’s wasn’t much better but because he has the Honda Wynd I couldn’t keep up with him on the incline.
-There was some brilliant views to stop at and give the bikes a break but we knew we couldn’t stop for long as we had so much ground to cover.
+My bike didn’t like it, to say the least.
+At times, I thought it wouldn’t make it.
+Phil’s bike wasn’t much better, but he has the Honda Wynd, so I couldn’t keep up with him on the incline.
+We stopped at some brilliant views to give the bikes a break, but we knew we couldn’t stop for long since we had so much ground to cover.

 WHERE IS MUI NE?